-A former President, Veterinary Council of Nigeria, Prof. Gabriel Ogundipe, has underscored the need for speciation curriculum for veterinary education in Nigeria.
+A former President of the Veterinary Council of Nigeria, Prof. Gabriel Ogundipe, has underscored the need for a specific curriculum for veterinary education in Nigeria.

 Ogundipe disclosed this during his valedictory lecture at the University of Ibadan in Ibadan.

-The News Agency of Nigeria, (NAN) reports that the event was held on the occasion of Ogundipe’s retirement and birthday after active service at the University of Ibadan, (UI).
+The event was held on Ogundipe’s retirement and birthday after active service at the University of Ibadan (UI).

-He said more than 20 universities globally had adopted the speciation curriculum to lessen the burden on veterinary education on students while receiving training.
+He said more than 20 universities globally have adopted the speciation curriculum to lessen the burden of veterinary education on students while they receive training.

-According to him, problems with veterinary curriculum development include knowledge explosion or problem of too much knowledge, perceptions and unmet demands of clients from veterinarians.
+According to him, problems with developing veterinary curricula include knowledge explosion or problems with too much knowledge, perceptions, and clients’ unmet demands from veterinarians.

 “The pre-clinical and para-clinical remain basically the same.
 Three lines Specialisation will be available i.e. companion option, food animal option, wildlife option.